Most frequent questions and answers

 Certainly!
 There are plenty of freelancing opportunities for certified and professional copyeditors.
 You can be your own boss and earn decent income as well.

 The workshops are conducted at Rehoboth Academic Services, located in Old Race Course Road, Austin Town, a locality that is closer to Brigade road and Indiranagar.
+Now due to the pandemic situation all our workshops are conducted through Zoom platform.

 The training sessions will be conducted by Dr. A Ganasoundari, an expert in the field of copyediting, academic writing and thesis consultancy.
 The trainer has an in depth knowledge of editing different kinds of documents and vast experience in the writing and editing domain and has helped more than a thousand Ph.D. and Masters Scholars with their research and thesis writing.